rdagumampan/towards-being-a-better-software-architect/README.md

 - http://highscalability.com/blog/category/example

 ## Architecture Styles
-Highest level view of how the system is going to be constructed.
+How the system is going to be constructed and serves as framework eveluating the candidate solutions.

 - https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/
 - https://docs.microsoft.com/en-us/azure/architecture/guide/architecture-styles/n-tier